Relationship with Self

+Think of someone you would miss if they were no longer in your life.
+What would you miss about them?
+Make a list.
+These qualities indicate your core values.
 What do you need from others to be your best self?
 List them.
 These qualities also indicate your core values.

 Now that we know what is most important to our self, we work to ensure our actions reflect this priority.
 When our actions and values are not aligned, the relationship we have with our self is not whole.
 We can learn to analyze the intentions behind our actions in order to deliberately honour our core value.
 To do this, we reflect on our interactions daily- digging deep to uncover our motivations.
 At times this comes easily, requiring us to stop and quickly reflect upon an interaction.
 If we discover that we did not uphold our values through our actions, we commit to taking different actions in future situations.
 Only then will we be truly honouring ourselves.